-- 1. Submission to the conduct or communication is made either an explicit or implicit term or condition of the staff-student or student-student relationship; - 2.
-Submission to or rejection of the conduct or communication by an individual is used as a basis for adecision affecting that individual's relationship with Ross Education Holdings, Inc.; or
+1. Submission to the conduct or communication is made either an explicit or implicit term or condition of the staff-student or student-student relationship;

-3. The conduct or communication has the purpose or effect of unreasonably interfering with an individual's relationship with Ross Education Holdings, Inc. or creating an intimidating, hostile or offensivelearning environment.
+- 2. Submission to or rejection of the conduct or communication by an individual is used as a basis for a decision affecting that individual's relationship with the School; or - 3.
+The conduct or communication has the purpose or effect of unreasonably interfering with an individual's relationship with the School or creating an intimidating, hostile or offensive learning environment.